lukassteinwender/avatair/README.md

 # AvatAIr
-The pipeline will work as followed:
+The pipeline will work as following:

 ![AvatAIr Pipeline](/Documentation/picture/pipeline.png)